sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

 + Other AI involved
   + Translation API
-  + Recommendation API created with AML and running on AKS
+  + Recommendation API (Preview in Jan 2018)
+  + Entity Linking API for the detected entities
+  + Bing Search in the Bot to improve the search experience

 + South America means 2 more languages after the original docs in English: Portuguese and Spanish.
 It is expected discussions like:
   + Save all fields in 3 languages?
 Storage costs.
 Write once and read many